 - failure to register in SAM or Grants.gov in sufficient time - failure to follow Grants.gov instructions on how to register and apply as posted on its Web site - failure to follow each instruction in the OJP solicitation - technical issues with the applicant's computer or information technology environment, including firewalls.

-Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding webpage at www.ojp.usdoj.gov/funding/solicitations.htm.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding Web page at www.ojp.gov/funding/Explore/CurrentFundingOpportunities.htm.